-Katie provides advice and guidance on issues relating to Medicaid, Medicare, and dually eligible beneficiaries.
+Katie provides advice and guidance on issues relating to Medicaid, Medicare, and the Marketplace.

 Prior to joining ML Strategies, Katie was a senior analyst with the Medicaid and CHIP Payment and Access Commission (MACPAC), a nonpartisan agency that provides Congress, the Secretary of the U.S. Department of Health and Human Services, and states with analysis and recommendations on issues affecting Medicaid and the State Children’s Health Insurance Program (CHIP).
-There Katie researched, developed, and prepared Medicaid policy recommendations; conducted legislative analyses, data analyses, and policy analyses related to a host of Medicaid and Medicare issues; and provided policy analyses and technical assistance for Congressional staff on draft bills and policy questions, among many other duties.
+There Katie researched, developed, and prepared Medicaid policy recommendations; conducted legislative, data, and policy analyses related to a host of Medicaid and Medicare issues; and provided policy analyses and technical assistance for Congressional staff on draft bills and policy questions, among many other duties.

-While earning her master’s degree in public health, Katie led the evaluation of George Washington University leading the evaluation of HRSA’s Teaching Health Centers Graduate Medical Education program and also worked in the office of Senator Charles Grassley.
+While earning her master’s degree in public health, Katie worked at the George Washington University leading the evaluation of HRSA’s Teaching Health Centers Graduate Medical Education program and also worked in the office of Senator Charles Grassley.

 B.S. in Health Science with a minor in Public Health, Boston University

 M.P.H. in Health Policy, George Washington University

 Co-author, How eliminating the medical expense deduction could increase Medicaid spending, Health Affairs (11.14.2017)

 Co-author, What’s CHIP got to do with it?, Health Affairs (06.26.2017)

 Co-author, Senators must address a critical stumbling block to changing Medicaid: State envy, Forbes (06.16.2017)